rockyburt/Rezine/api/index.rst

-Zine API Documentation
+Rezine API Documentation
 ======================

-Welcome in the Zine developer documentation.
-No matter if you are developing third party plugins, themes or if you want to get started with hacking on the Zine core, this documentation is ment to you.
+Welcome in the Rezine developer documentation.
+No matter if you are developing third party plugins, themes or if you want to get started with hacking on the Rezine core, this documentation is ment to you.

 Contents: